a6software/thetechnicalinterview.com/0000001-blankqtemplate-chatgpt.md

 Can you complete the following template.
-This is to create a multiple choice JavaScript interview question.
-This template uses Markdown syntax.
+This is to create a multiple choice interview question.

+Use the following replacements:

+"-" becomes "`-"
+"````" becomes "\```"

+The topic is: AWS Certified Developer - Associate (DVA-C01)

-The question difficulty should be: easy.
+The question difficulty should be: medium.

 The [title] should be a short, succinct title for the question.